kbase/kbase-ui/docs/new-build.md

-# New KBase UI Buil
+# New KBase UI Build

 `kbase-ui` is now a Create React App (CRA) project, and as such it is bundled, and developed using the standard CRA tools.